 Being the preeminent airline in Hong Kong, it’s not surprising that the airport is scattered with different Cathay Pacific Lounges.
-Those familiar with the airport will know if its immense size, and will understand me when I say that, walking from one wing to the other, in a barren airport, at 5.45am, after a 16 hour flight, only to be told I was at the wrong lounge, is somewhat heartbreaking, thankfully arriving at Cathay Pacific’s The Pier eradicates all your woes.
+Those familiar with the airport will know if its immense size and will understand me when I say that, walking from one wing to the other, in a barren airport, at 5.45am, after a 16-hour flight, only to be told you’re at the wrong lounge, is somewhat heartbreaking, thankfully arriving at Cathay Pacific’s The Pier eradicates all your woes.

-As far as 14 hour airport layovers go, I can’t imagine spending one any better than at The Pier.
+As far as 14-hour airport layovers go, I can’t imagine spending one any better than inside Cathay Pacific’s The Pier.
 I beelined straight for the shower suites, to rinse myself of a herculean drinking session, one that had begun over 24 hours earlier in a West Village eatery on a perfect New York night.

 Following my rejuvenation I entered the lounge and took my pick of the 231 seats, opting for one of the large leather armchairs.
 I plugged my devices into the ports concealed in the draw of the accompanying side table, left my bag and went to explore.

 The Pier is a sizeable lounge considering the level of exclusivity.
-It’s also very well appointed with a library, business centre, buffet area (The Pantry), bar, Dining Room, shower and day suites, and a complementary massage service.
-The library is full of world news papers, elite magazines and hard cover swiss watch catalogues, as you’d expect in Hong Kong – every fellow in the lounge had a significant timepiece on.
+It’s also very well appointed with a library, business centre, buffet area (The Pantry), bar, Dining Room, shower and day suites, and a complimentary massage service.
+The library is full of world newspapers, elite magazines and hardcover swiss watch catalogues, as you’d expect in Hong Kong – every fellow in the lounge had a significant timepiece on.
 The Pantry morphs as the day goes on, from breakfast, to light snacks, to sandwiches and small bites.
-A large double door fridge showcases charcuterie style serves of cold meats, cured fish, semi dried vegetables and sweet treats, all encased in hip glass jars.
+A large double door fridge showcases charcuterie style serves of cold meats, cured fish, semi-dried vegetables and sweet treats, all encased in hip glass jars.

-The real highlight of The Pier First Class Lounge is the Dining Room – a warm and contemporary room offering à la carte dining, table service and freshly prepared dishes made-to-order by the chef.
+The real highlight of Cathay Pacific’s The Pier First Class Lounge is the Dining Room – a warm and contemporary room offering à la carte dining, table service and freshly prepared dishes made-to-order by the chef.
 It’s a beautifully designed room with an incorporated bar and an excellent menu which appears to be designed in conjunction with The Peninsula Hotel Group, offering an abundance of options for diners across breakfast, lunch and dinner.
-I had a traditional dumpling breakfast to start my day, then a three course lunch consisting of a show stopping seared tuna, the Chef’s signature Kung Pao chicken, and a delicious cheese selection to finish.
+I had a traditional dumpling breakfast to start my day, then a three-course lunch consisting of a show-stopping seared tuna, the Chef’s signature Kung Pao chicken, and a delicious cheese selection to finish.
 The food was brilliant, I couldn’t fault a single dish, or the surroundings – absolutely world class.

 I drank pretty consistently throughout the day, as I tend to when I’m in airports, and I have to admit, I felt the drink selection was inferior to the rest of the lounge.
 I’m completely aware that the First Class Lounge experience isn’t the same as flying First Class, being accessible to One World Emerald members (or people like myself!), who could be flying any class, but I was definitely expecting more from the bar.
 I thought the choice of Moët & Chandon or Veuve Clicquot was adequate but pretty unimaginative – a Billecart-Salmon, Laurent-Perrier or even a cheaper Duperrey Brut would have added a lot more sophistication and originality.
 The wines I consumed at lunch were solid, but again, nothing to write home about – I did love the Port Trolley in the lounge though!
 The biggest let down was the whisky selection.
 Cocktails made with Johnnie Walker Red label, while Chivas 12 and Johnnie Walker Black Label were on hand to sip.
 I have nothing against either blend, I just expected to see bottles of a stature comparable to the surroundings.